-- Every large piece of work has an Equality Analysis completed to determine the relevance to eliminate discrimination, foster good relations and advance the equality of opportunity. - So that the OPCC can facilitate the execution of these engagement objectives, a Public Engagement Strategy is in place which sets out the principles and strategic outcomes of engagement.
+- Every large piece of work has an Equality Analysis completed to determine the relevance to eliminate discrimination, foster good relations and advance the equality of opportunity.
+As part of the procurement process, any bidding organisation has to confirm that it will comply with the relevant equality law. - So that the OPCC can facilitate the execution of these engagement objectives, a Public Engagement Strategy is in place which sets out the principles and strategic outcomes of engagement.
 This is underpinned by a Public Engagement Action Plan, which summarises the planned activities for the year. - The Public Engagement Strategy and Action Plan is regularly reviewed so that any gaps that have been identified can be addressed, and also to capture any emerging issues.
-The Commissioner uses various methods to engage with the public and communities, to ensure that a broad range of engagement opportunities are available to all sectors. - The methods vary in response to the purpose of the engagement, and will either be proactively led by the Commissioner and OPCC, or reactively, where the public make contact with the OPCC to raise queries or concerns, and generally provide feedback. - For instance, where opinion is sought for a specific reason, a consultation will be undertaken through a range of activities.
+The Commissioner uses various methods to engage with the public and communities, to ensure that a broad range of engagement opportunities are available to all sectors. - The methods vary in response to the purpose of the engagement and will either be proactively led by the Commissioner and OPCC, or reactively, where the public make contact with the OPCC to raise queries or concerns, and generally provide feedback. - For instance, where opinion is sought for a specific reason, a consultation will be undertaken through a range of activities.
 The most recent consultation on setting the level of the police precept included media releases and interviews, social media, newsletters, community messaging under-pinning an on-line survey (with other options for people that don't have access to online technology). - However, where the purpose of the engagement is to raise awareness of the PCC role or offer options for people to raise concerns, or indeed, offer compliments, then surgeries, speaking engagements, local council and public meetings are the most appropriate method. - The Commissioner also engages regularly through informing the public.
 This can be through media releases, media interviews, publishing reports such as the Annual Report and Police and Crime Plan.
 He also makes use of regular newsletters and social media. - Where there is an identified requirement for a more in-depth level of engagement to enhance understanding of a particular group or sectors' needs, the Commissioner has put in place arrangements to facilitate this.
-For example, Objective 8 of the Police and Crime Plan 'Supporting Young People' states that the Commissioner would set up a Youth Commission to get young people's feedback and engage with them in helping to prevent and fight crime, and help break down barriers between young people and the Police, which has now been done.
+For example, the Commissioner has set up a Youth Commission that enables him to engage with young people across Cumbria to help shape future policing and crime prevention policies.